 Do Not Disturb & Volume Controls

 Google unified system and Bluetooth volume.
 Meaning now when you’re connected to a Bluetooth accessory like a speaker, wireless headphones, or a vehicle, users no longer have to turn up the volume on both devices.
 As in the phone, and your headphones.
 One volume slider or control works across both devices.
-This has been a long time coming, but we’re hearing a few select accessories aren’t working right with the new change.

 Then, with Android 5.0 Lollipop Google introduced a new “do not disturb” option to the volume controls.
 Allowing users to set parameters where no notifications can come through, at all.
 There was an option to select priority contacts that could still alert the user in this new silent mode, and even an option to set do not disturb “until the next alarm”.
 As in no sounds come from the device, until the next alarm.
-Because no one wants to be late for work being they set their phone to do not disturb and the alarm didn’t go off.
+Because no one wants to be late for work after they set their phone to do not disturb and the alarm didn’t go off.